-22. I identified material misstatements in the annual performance report submitted for auditing.
-These material misstatements were in the reported performance information of programme 3 - parliamentary services.
-Management subsequently corrected all the misstatements and I did not include any material findings in this report.
+23. I identified material misstatements in the annual performance report submitted for auditing.
+These material misstatements were in the reported performance information of programme 3: parliamentary services.
+As management subsequently corrected only some of the misstatements, I raised material findings on the reliability of the reported performance information.
+Those that were not corrected are reported above.